raghurama123/CompChemToolBox/CheckConnGO/example/README.txt

 GENERATES THE FOLLOWING OUTPUT:
 -------------------------------
 We see that the covalent bond lengths are similar in file-1 and file-2, implying that no re-arrangement has happened during DFT geometry relaxation.
 The last line states 'ConnGO PASS [MPAD < 5, MaxAD < 0.2 Angstrom]' summarizing that the covalent bonds encoded in the SDF file (file-1) are preserved in file-2 (only the connectivities, the DFT level bond lengths may slightly differ than in file-1).
-If file-2 has a rearranged structure (many examples are given in our Chemical Science paper referred above), then the code will print 'ConnGO FAIL ...'.
+If file-2 has a rearranged structure (many examples are given in our Chemical Science paper referred to above), then the code will print 'ConnGO FAIL ...'.
 ConnGO is an acronym for connectivity preserving geometry optimization.
 A new SDF file with connectivities from file-1 and coordinates from file-2 will be created with the name file-3 (in this example, geom_DFT_S0.sdf)

 The output is piped to summary.txt using '| tee summary.txt'